ibm-cloud-docs/assistant-data/install-120.md

 Create a namespace for your application.
 Namespaces are a way to divide cluster resources between multiple users, which can be managed by resource quota.

-If you enabled one of the resource-intensive languages, which include Chinese (Simplified or Traditional), German, Japanese, or Korean, then you must use `conversation` as the namespace name.
+If you plan to enable one of the resource-intensive languages, which include Chinese (Simplified or Traditional), German, Japanese, or Korean, then you must use `conversation` as the namespace name.
 {: important}

+If you are not enabling any of these languages and want to use the same namespace in which {{site.data.keyword.icp4dfull_notm}} is installed (which is typically `zen`), you can.
+If so, skip this step.

 If you are installing the helm chart a subsequent time to add another deployment of the add-on to the same cluster, then you can skip this step.
 Install the subsequent deployment in the same namespace as the one being used for the previous deployment.